 Having a narrow focus keeps a restaurant from making the costly error of having an overly complex menu.
 It also makes decisions about inventory, staff and location easier, saving money in the long run.
-What could happen?

 In a word, anything.
 Day-to-day restaurant operation involves a lot of problem solving, so preplan and be ready to act.
 A restaurantengine.com article mentions the untimely problem of food delivery interruptions and the value of having a plan in place that involves multiple vendors.
 This way you’ll “have a person you can reach out to in a pinch if you need something quick when one vendor falls through.”
 This always-be-prepared mindset can also help when the ice machine breaks and two dozen bags are needed pronto, or if you offer delivery and there’s a sudden problem with the vehicle.
-It’s vital to have immediate funds handy, as well as a system for controlling and tracking those funds, like PEX
+It’s vital to have immediate funds handy, as well as a system for controlling and tracking those funds, like PEX.

-.
 How can your team help?

 Inviting your team to take an active role in expense management can result in valuable, cost-cutting insights.
 In an Inc.com slideshow targeting restaurant owners, readers can note how Union Square Hospitality CEO Danny Meyer oversees a culture of “bottom-up leadership.”
 This includes allowing his chefs to make their own decisions and discoveries with regard to purchasing.
 Eventually, the whole organization can take advantage of savings.